DHCSSza/escalator-sadilar/content/post/2024/02/Bilikisu_Olatunji/index.md

 Along the way, I have also had opportunities to contribute to open-source projects like the rOpensci Champions program.

-Although the numbers might be low, concerning women&#39;s representation.
+Although the numbers might be low, concerning women's representation.
 For me, women’s representation does not determine their strength.
-The women I had the opportunity of meeting have had more lasting impact on my life and my journey in the data science field
+The women I had the opportunity of meeting have had more lasting impact on my life and my journey in the data science field.

 {{< /spoiler >}}